black0017/black0017/README.md

 First of all, I love minimalism, simplicity and honesty.
 In sociatey terms, I am an Electrical and Biomedical Engineer (MEng + MSc) that is interested in the  development of **human-centered AI solutions**.

-- 🔭 I am currently working as a Machine learning research engineer applied to radiotherapy for people with cancer at INSA.
-The project aims to help radiation oncologists to predict if it is necessary and when to make a new treatment plan during the therapy course.
+-  The project aims to help radiation oncologists to predict if it is necessary and when to make a new treatment plan during the therapy course.
 We formulate the radiotherapy process as a sequence prediction problem and we are interested to provide novel solutions in the following tasks: 2D/3D sequence prediction, 2D/3D medical image interpolation, 2D/3D conditional medical image generation, 2D/3D tumor and organ segmentation in CT scans

-- 🌱 Previous research projects that I consciously participated include [Greek Sign Language solution systems](https://www.iti.gr/iti/projects/%CE%95%CF%80%CE%B9%CE%BA%CE%BF%CE%B9%CE%BD%CF%89%CE%BD%CF%8E.html) (2019) and [educational games for people with disabilities](https://www.iti.gr/iti/projects/MaTHiSiS.html) (2018).
+- 🌱 Previous AI research projects that I consciously participated include radiotherapy research for people with cancer, [Greek Sign Language solution systems](https://www.iti.gr/iti/projects/%CE%95%CF%80%CE%B9%CE%BA%CE%BF%CE%B9%CE%BD%CF%89%CE%BD%CF%8E.html) (2019) and [educational games for people with disabilities](https://www.iti.gr/iti/projects/MaTHiSiS.html) (2018).

 **Research Interests**